youssef3fifi/body_progect/README.md

 # Hotel Booking System 🏨

-A full-stack hotel room registration system with a beautiful multi-page interface.
+A full-stack hotel room registration system with a beautiful, modern, and responsive multi-page interface built with Bootstrap 5.

 ## Features